nilwes/DHT11/README.md

 A Toit driver for the DHT11 temperature and humidity sensor.

+The temperature is returned in Celcius in a 2-element list.
+Temperature is stored in the first element.
+Humidity is stored in the second.

 ## Usage

 You will need two GPIO pins to use this driver.
 Normally, a single